Coalition Storms DSS Headquarters, Demands Probe of Omo-Agege - THISDAYLIVE

-A coalition of civil society groups on Friday stormed the headquarters of the Department of State Security (DSS), where it demanded the probe of the Deputy Senate President Ovie Omo-Agege over alleged forgery and perjury which it said was in contravention of the 1999 constitution as amended.
+A coalition of civil society groups yesterday stormed the headquarters of the Department of State Security (DSS), where it demanded the probe of Deputy Senate President, Ovie Omo-Agege, over alleged forgery and perjury which it said was in contravention of the 1999 Constitution as amended.

 The coalition had on Monday demanded the resignation of Omo-Agege and also threatened that in the event that the call was not heeded, it would be left with no other option than to mobilise thousands of CSOs and youth groups to occupy the National Assembly until it is purged of corrupt elements.

-But during a protest to the DSS headquarters in Abuja, the coalition which comprised of the Guardians of Democracy and Development, Partners for Legislative Agenda for Nigeria (PLAN), Empowerment for Unemployed Youth Initiative and Our Partners under the Coalition of Civil Society and Youth Groups in Nigeria, in a petition to DSS called for a thorough investigation of Omo-Agege.
+But during a protest to DSS Headquarters in Abuja, the coalition which comprised the Guardians of Democracy and Development, Partners for Legislative Agenda for Nigeria (PLAN), Empowerment for Unemployed Youth Initiative and other partners under the Coalition of Civil Society and Youth Groups in Nigeria in a petition to DSS called for a thorough investigation of Omo-Agege.

-The coalition, led by Mr. Solomon Adodo, claimed that available information which he believes has serious substance indicated that in 1998, Augustine Ovie Omo-Agege was suspended from the practice of law with probation for three years by the Supreme Court of the State of California having been convicted of forgery on March 7, 1992 in violation of the Penal Code section 470.
+The coalition led by Mr. Solomon Adodo claimed that available information which he believed had serious substance indicated that in 1998, Augustine Ovie Omo-Agege was suspended from the practice of Law with probation for three years by the Supreme Court of the State of California having been convicted for forgery of checques on March 7, 1992 in violation of Penal Code section 470.

 Adodo stated: “On March 7, 1993 in the county of Los Angeles, Omo-Agege committed the crime of perjury-Application for driver’s licence in violation of Penal code 118, a felony where he lied that he never applied for California Driver’s Licence or Identification Card when in fact he had applied and had been issued under the name Augustine Omo-Agege.